openbmc/libpldm/README.md

 figure.
 They must be adhering to the rules mentioned under the libpldm section above.

-Once the above is done a meson option has to be created in `libpldm/meson_options.txt` with its mapped compiler flag to enable conditional compilation.
+Once the above is done a meson option has to be created in `meson.options` with its mapped compiler flag to enable conditional compilation.

 For consistency would recommend using "oem-<oem_name>".